bcornelusse/ELEC0447-analysis-power-systems/lecture7.md

 - Voltage regulation and reactive power compensation in EHV grids
 - Voltage instability and voltage collapse
-- Voltage control and reactive power compensation devices
+- EHV Voltage control and reactive power compensation devices
+- Voltage control in the distribution systems
-- Likely impact of the energy transition, and distribution grid voltage control
+- Likely impact of the energy transition on these topics

+***
-This lecture expands on Chapter 10 from the Ned Mohan's book.
+**This lecture expands on Chapter 10 from the Ned Mohan's book.**

 ---
 class: middle